YangLabHKUST/MR-APSS/README.md

 **Q**: How does MR-APSS perform LD clumping in real data analysis?
 **A**: In real data analysis, the PLINK LD clumping is used to obtain a subset of nearly independent SNPs as IVs.
 The default p-value threshold for IV selection for MR-APSS is 5e-05.
 The squared correlation threshold of clumping (<img src="https://render.githubusercontent.com/render/math?math=r^2">) is 0.001.

-**Q**: The output of MR-APSS includes the "NO.of valid IVs with foreground signal".
-What exactly does this number mean?
+**Q**: What exactly does the number "The NO.of valid IVs with foreground signal" (reported by MR-APSS) mean?
 **A**: The number “NO.of valid IVs with foreground signal” is closely related to the foreground-background model proposed by MR-APSS.
 Under the foreground-background model, only a proportion of SNPs with foreground signal (the proportion is denoted by <img src="https://render.githubusercontent.com/render/math?math=\pi_t"> ) will be used for causal inference.
 We thus calculated <img src="https://render.githubusercontent.com/render/math?math=\hat\pi_t"> * Total NO. of IVs as “NO.of valid IVs with foreground signal”.
 This number is also known as the effective number of IVs or the estimated number of valid IVs.